 Hoisin sauce is a fragrant, pungent sauce used frequently in Asian vegetable stir-fries, marinades, and grilled dishes.
-Hoisin sauce is a key ingredient in many Chinese dishes and some Vietnamese food recipes.
-It is sometimes called Chinese barbecue sauce.
+It is a key ingredient in many Chinese dishes and some Vietnamese food recipes and is sometimes called Chinese barbecue sauce.

 What Is Hoisin Sauce?